Web template system: Kinds of template systems

 The source code of the template engine can be proprietary or open source.

 Many template systems are a component of a larger programming platform or framework.
 They are referred to as the "platform's template system".
 Some template systems have the option of substituting a different template language or engine.

+Language support

 Programming languages such as Perl, Ruby, C, and Java support template processing either natively, or through add-on libraries and modules.
 JavaServer Pages (JSP), PHP, and Active Server Pages (ASP with VBScript, JScript or other languages) are examples, themselves, of web template engines.
 These technologies are typically used in server-side templating systems, but could be adapted for use on an "edge-side" proxy or for static page generation.

 Static site generators

 Static site generators are engines that use flat text input files like markdown and asciidoc to generate a static web page.
 Examples of this include Jekyll (Liquid, Ruby), Hugo (Go templates), and Pelican (Jinja2, Python).